 - Media Services and the library also employ students to assist in daily operations.

-- Sixty percent of the students who participate in an internship are paid for their work.
+- 60% of the students who participate in an internship are paid for their work.

 - Officers of Student Government and Student Productions receive grants (awarded through financial aid) for leadership in these organizations.
 Requires full-time enrollment.